GaryBoone/cuda_optimizer/README.md

   1. strided vs unstrided loops,
   1. occupancy
 * Allows optimizations to be groups into sets for multi-way optimization.
+* Statistically accurate and flexible timer for measuring kernel timing.

 ## How to build and run